 We can use these established risk factors to intervene early.
 Our goal with the current study is to determine if poor attendance and dropout in the context of 12-week mentoring program can be reliably predicted using a risk screening tool measure developed by Herrera, Dubois, & Grossman (2013) to identify youth in need of services.
 The 32-item assessment is completed by a parent or guardian and assesses the presence of 12 risk factors that describe personal or individual characteristics of the child (e.g., Academic challenges) and 20 risk factors that describe the child’s environment (e.g., Family stressors).
 Importantly, the assessment includes items pertaining to negative risk factors in a child’s life at multiple ecological levels (e.g., individual, family, school, neighborhood).
 Herrera and colleague’s assessment is free to use and already adopted by many intervention programs (Weiler, Boat, & Haddock, 2019).
 It is typically administered prior to program start.
 These are important features because if we find that this risk screening tool can reliably predict youth who will exhibit poor attendance or dropout of the program, then it may be an easily adopted technique that other programs can readily use to identify vulnerable participants and intervene before absenteeism or dropout commence.
-Therefore, we seek to understand how the risk screening tool will serve as a proxy to identify youth with a higher risk for dropping out and being absent from intervention programs.
+Therefore, we seek to understand if Herrera and colleague’s risk screening tool can be used to identify youth with a higher risk for dropping out and being absent from intervention programs.

 Methods